Matangi: Worship

 No fasts or rituals to purify oneself before worship—typical of Hindu worship—are prescribed for Matangi worship.
 Anyone can use any mantra for worship, even though he is not initiated or considered unfit for worshipping any other deity.
 A thousand-name hymn from the Nanayavarta-tantra and a hundred-name hymn from the Rudrayamala are dedicated to the goddess.
 The recitation of the Sanskrit alphabet, the chanting of mantras, the loud reading of the scriptures, and performance of music and dance are also described as constituting acts of her worship.

+Devotees of Shaktism celebrate the festival of Matangi Jayanti annually by honouring and worshipping Matangi on the third day of Shukla Paksha in the month of Vaishakha.

 Temples

-Matangi along with the other Mahavidyas finds place in the Kamakhya Temple complex, the most important Shaktipeeth for Tantra worship.
-While other Mahavidyas are worshipped in individual temples, Matangi and Kamala find place in the main Kamakhya shrine along with Kamakhya, in the form of a 'yoni'.

-Goddess Meenakshi of Madurai is also considered as none other than Raja Matangi.
-Here, She is seen as two-handed and standing, holding a parrot.

-The Modh community of Gujarat worship Matangi as Modheshwari, patron deity of the Modh community.
-Here, Matangi is seen in a Durga-like form sitting over a lion.
+Matangi is worshipped alongside the other nine Mahavidyas at the Kamakhya Temple in Assam, one of the oldest and most sacred Shakti pithas for Tantra worship.
+The Modh community of Gujarat worship Matangi as Modheshwari, patron deity of their community.
+There is a temple dedicated to Matangi located within the Tulja Bhavani Temple complex in Maharashtra.

-Other than the above, Rajrappa Chhinnamasta shrine also has a temple dedicated to Matangi and the other Mahavidyas.
-There are several temples in South India where Matangi is venerated as Shyamala or Mantrini, the Prime minister of Goddess Lalita in Srikula tradition.